votingworks/vxsuite/VirtualMachineSetup.md

 Once you've successfully created your VM, return to this guide for steps to configure ssh and VS Code access.

-(Note: If you would like to create your Debian VM manually, you can refer to our previous documentation here <link>.
+(Note: If you would like to create your Debian VM manually, you can refer to our previous documentation [here](./VirtualMachineSetup-deprecated.md).
 Please be aware we are no longer maintaining that guide, and it will eventually be removed entirely.)

 ## Using the Terminal and VS Code on your home machine